 The HSTC Council meets quarterly to provide input on making specialized transportation improvements and to share information concerning transportation for non-drivers.
 The committee is open to public, private and non-profit transportation providers, as well seniors and individuals with disabilities and advocates for those groups This Council discusses the transportation needs of the populations identified above and makes recommendations on how to meet those needs in a coordinated fashion.
 To find meeting information please see the 'Other' tab on the Committee Center.

-The HSTC Council Quarterly Meeting will be held November 27, 2018, prior registration is required, registration closes November 21, 2018.
+The HSTC Council Quarterly Meeting will be held May 28, 2019, prior registration is required, registration closes at 3 pm May 23, 2019.

 One of the benefits of being a Council member is that members are also made aware of transportation funding opportunities, including the recently revamped Section 5310 program, known now as Enhanced Mobility for Seniors and Individuals with Disabilities.
 Active participation in the Human Services Transportation Coordination Council, including attendance at the quarterly meetings, is mandatory in order for an entity to request and potentially receive Section 5310 funding in Greene, Miami, Montgomery and northern Warren Counties or to be eligible to provide services contracted through the 5310 program.